 Chief Executive Officer is the Vice-Chairman and Managing Director Varnavas Irinarchos and Deputy Chief Executive and Managing Director Anthoulis Papachristoforou.
 Anthoulis Papachristoforou is also the Group's Chief Financial Officer.

-Based on the above, from 14/10/2020, out of the six members of the Board of Directors, excluding the Chairman, four are Independent Directors and two are Executive Directors.
+Based on the above, during the period under review, out of the six members of the Board of Directors, excluding the Chairman, four are Independent Directors and two are Executive Directors.